Frequently Asked Questions (FAQ’s)

 Camp fires are permitted, but they MUST BE in either the existing permanent fire rings, or in a raised (at least 4” above ground) platform such as a patio fire pit.
 No other “in-ground” or “on-the-ground” fires are permitted.
 Fires must be attended at all times, and must be constantly supervised by an adult or a Scout with the "Fire'em" Chit (or Girl Scout equivalent).
 Campers violating this policy will be asked to leave the property

-During dry periods, Fauquier County may impose burn restrictions (http://www.dof.virginia.gov/fire/burn-bans.htm), during those periods open fires may be restricted or prohibited.
+During dry periods, the Virginia Department of Forestry (VDOF) may impose burn restrictions (http://dof.virginia.gov/fire/index.htm), during those periods open fires may be restricted or prohibited.

 Units are responsible for cleaning out the ashes from the fire pit before breaking camp – please contact the scouting coordinator, or see one of the FCA staff for instructions on how to dispose of the COLD ashes.

 That is entirely up to your group, but we do ask that groups arrive during daylight hours.
 This is so your group can easily find your camping area and that you do not disturb other campers.
-Instructions on opening/closing of the gates will be provided by the scouting coordinator.
+Instructions on opening/closing of the gates will be provided by the scouting coordinator during the week preceding your camping date.

-Depending on the size of the group, camping is available in the picnic area, and in the large field to the right of the main entrance.
+during the week preceding your camping date the scouting coordinator will email your group the campsite assignment.
+Camping is available in the large field to the right of the main entrance.
 Four patrol sized camping areas complete with picnic tables and fire rings are available in the wooded area at the back of this field.
 The scouting coordinator will assign you to an area based on your needs and the number, size and composition of the groups camping that weekend.
-Groups camping in the areas adjacent to the Pavilion and picnic area must strike camp by 11:00 on Sunday to allow our customers to have access to these facilities.
+Groups camping strike camp by 11:00 on Sunday.

 In the field camping area, no picnic tables are available (troops are expected to provide their own).
 However, in a couple of the “in-the-woods” camp sites there are picnic tables and established fire rings.
 Picnic tables are also available for use within the picnic area